RobertBehring/PAgCASA-Report-Emailer/README.md

 > **Note**
 >The schedule flag can be substituted with any cron expression to customize the sending intervals.
 The Daily and Weekly intervals have been provided.

+4. Add a .csv file to a data bucket with all the contacts you would like to receive the emails created by this function.
+There is an example of the format of the .csv file in the email_csv folder titled "contacts.csv".
+Indicate which bucket has the .csv file and the name of that file in the .env file in the email_csv folder.

 ## Looker Studio